Close

 Teaching

 I am the organiser of two modules: Statistical Computing in the MSc in Medical Statistics, and Programming in the MSc in Health Data Science.
 In addition, I coordinate workshops on the R software for the Talent and Educational Development (LSHTM staff) and Transferrable Skills Programme (LSHTM research degree students).
 I am responsible for lecture and practical sessions on time series methods within the Environmental Epidemiology module of the MSc in Public Health, the Advanced Regression Methods module of the MSc in Medical Statistics, and the Evaluation of Public Health Interventions within the MSc in Public Health.
-I am also a Lecture Speaker in the Basic Statistics module of the MSc in Public Health.
+I am also responsible for the session on Planetary Health Impact Drivers from Air Pollution and Temperature within the module Methods in Climate Change and Planetary Health of the MSc in Climate Change & Planetary Health.

 Research